 It is our aim that our children will apply these taught skills independently both in and out of school.

 At school, we have extensive security measures in place to help safeguard pupils from potential dangers or unsuitable material.
 We encourage the use of parental settings within the home environment and use of the PGEI ratings to guide understanding of age appropriate content; however, of most importance, is the need to talk and share online experiences together.
 We need to encourage positive communication about experiences online and strategies to manage possible risks.
 Banning the internet or technology from a child’s world will not work and often means that a child is less likely to report or share a problem.
 Instead, we need to support our children with open conversations using the information from shared websites to inform our actions.

 Please use the links below to access the most reputable sites providing both adults and children with the most up to date information regarding gaming, apps and online safety reporting.
 In the parent guide tab (blue box at the right hand side of this page) there is a set of guides for common games or apps that our children have mentioned using to allow you to quickly find out the risks and ways to reduce these at home.

 - Child Net

 - Common Sense Media – This provides independent reviews, age ratings, & other information about all types of media

 - CEOP – Reporting website for inappropriate concerning behaviour directly to the police.

-- Think U Know - containing internet safety advice for those aged from 5 to 16, along with parents and teachers, this site is produced by CEOP (the Child Exploitation and Online Protection Centre).
+- Think U Know - Contains internet safety advice for those aged from 5 to 16.

-- Netaware – Summary of risks for all popular apps and games currently available.
+- Internet matters- A range of guides and resources for popular apps and games